bobross96/mufasa-eshop/README.md

 2) session police that kicks you out if youre not logged in / session expire
 3) add to cart + change cart items + delete cart items
 4) checkout
-5) filter products by category
+5) filter products by category / brand
+6) Add send email to user upon ordering + delete cart items
+7) Got stock
+8) Recommendation

 TO DO
 1) Add search functionality
 2) Add review section to each product
-3) Add send email to user upon ordering + delete cart items
-4) Add stock ?
-5) Recommendation (if got time)
+3) Admin Page (to update order status + change stock)